South America

 South America is a continent (Note: In some parts of the world, for example, Latin America, Romance-speaking Europe, and Iran, South America is viewed as a subcontinent of the Americas (a single continent named America).
-However, in many countries with English as an official language, it is considered a continent; see Americas (terminology).) entirely in the Western Hemisphere (Note: Except Bouvet Island, which has occasionally been included as a part of South America.) and mostly in the Southern Hemisphere, with a considerably smaller portion in the Northern Hemisphere.
+However, in many countries with English as an official language, it is considered a continent; see Americas (terminology).) entirely in the Western Hemisphere (Note: Except Bouvet Island, which has occasionally been included as a part of South America.) and most in the Southern Hemisphere, with a considerably smaller portion in the Northern Hemisphere.
 It can also be described as the southern subregion of the Americas.

-South America is bordered on the west by the Pacific Ocean, on the north and east by the Atlantic Ocean, and to the south by the Drake Passage; North America, the Caribbean Sea lying to the northwest, and the Antarctic Circle, Antarctica, and the Antarctic Peninsula to the south.
+South America is bordered on the west by the Pacific Ocean, on the north and east by the Atlantic Ocean, and on the south by the Drake Passage; North America, the Caribbean Sea lying to the northwest, and the Antarctic Circle, Antarctica, and the Antarctic Peninsula to the south.

 The continent includes twelve sovereign countries: Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay, and Venezuela; two dependent territories: the Falkland Islands and South Georgia and the South Sandwich Islands; (Note: Both administered as British Overseas Territories under The Crown, claimed by Argentina.) and one internal territory: French Guiana.
 (Note: An overseas department and region of France.)

 The Caribbean South America ABC islands (Aruba, Bonaire, and Curaçao) and Trinidad and Tobago are geologically located on the South-American continental shelf, and thus may be considered part of South America as well.
 Panama, Ascension Island (a part of Saint Helena, Ascension and Tristan da Cunha) and Bouvet Island (a dependency of Norway) may also be considered parts of South America.